I remember the first time I bought seeds for my garden. They were tomatoes, and the packet read “75 days to maturity.”

 So imagine my confusion when the first tomatoes weren’t ready for harvest until the end of June — and this was in a Southern California garden that received ample warmth and sunshine.

 Why the discrepancies?
-And why did it seem like most major seed suppliers printed the “wrong” figures on their packets?
+And why did it seem like most major seed companies printed the “wrong” figures on their packets?

 There is no simple answer to the mystery that is “days to maturity” or “days to harvest,” common terms that are used interchangeably in the gardening world.